- Search The Registry

 - My Account

 Carl Van Vechten

-Van Vechten returned to his job at the New York Times in 1909 and soon became the first American critic of modern dance when Isadora Duncan, Anna Pavlova, and Loie Fuller were performing in New York.
+Van Vechten returned to his job at the New York Times in 1909 and soon became the first American critic of modern dance when Isadora Duncan, Anna Pavlova, and Loie Fuller performed in New York.
 In 1914, Van Vechten married actress Fania Marinoff.
-He left his full time newspaper job in the spring, but he continued to write, and published several collections of his essays relating to music, ballet, and cats.
+He left his full-time newspaper job in the spring, but he continued to write and published several collections of his essays relating to music, ballet, and cats.
 Peter Whiffle: His Life and Works, Van Vechten's first novel, was published in 1922.
 Van Vechten became very interested in promoting Black artists and writers.
-He was an avid collector of ephemera and books pertaining to Black arts and letters and a frequent visitor to Harlem.
-These experiences provided the inspiration for his controversial novel, "Nigger Heaven", which was published in 1926.
+He was an avid collector of ephemera and books about Black arts and letters and a frequent visitor to Harlem.
+These experiences inspired his controversial novel, "Nigger Heaven," published in 1926.

 Some of his subjects from this period include F. Scott Fitzgerald, Langston Hughes, Alfred A. Knopf, Bessie Smith, and Gertrude Stein.
-Van Vechten's portraits are frequently busts or half-length poses, in front of bold backdrops.
+Van Vechten's portraits are frequently busts or half-length poses in front of bold backdrops.
 Dancers were usually photographed on stage.
-Van Vechten did his own darkroom work, but frequently used an assistant to help set up lights for the portrait sittings.
+Van Vechten did his darkroom work but frequently used an assistant to help set up lights for the portrait sittings.
 During World War II, Van Vechten volunteered at the Stage Door Canteen.
 Top-notch entertainers frequently performed there for servicemen.